Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Introduction

 \section{Introduction}

 Scientific breakthroughs often attract media attention, which serves as a key mechanism for public dissemination of new knowledge \cite{scheufele2013communicating, brossard2013science}.
-Science reporting not only distills research insights but also puts a face on who was responsible for the research.
+Science media coverage not only distills research insights but also puts a face on who was responsible for the research.
 The media coverage can then feed back into researchers' careers \cite{fanelli2013any}.
-Furthermore, science reporting may over time shift the public's perception of \textit{who} a scientist is \cite{miller2018development}.
-Under-representing particular demographic groups can perpetuate the view that scientists are white males \cite{turner2008faculty,banchefsky2016but}, and potentially weaken the pipeline of recruiting diverse students into academic careers \cite{cole1979fair,reuben2014stereotypes,hill2018discovery}.
+Furthermore, science news reporting may over time shift the public's perception of \textit{who} a scientist is \cite{miller2018development}.
+Under-representing particular demographic groups can perpetuate the view that scientists are white men \cite{turner2008faculty, banchefsky2016but}, and potentially weaken the pipeline of recruiting diverse students into academic careers \cite{reuben2014stereotypes, hill2018discovery, hofstra2020diversity}.

-Disparities in media attention of science can be separated into (i) the coverage amount---whose paper gets covered and (ii) the coverage type---\textit{how} is it covered, conditioning on the paper already being covered (e.g., does it also mention the author by name?).
-These two kinds of coverage entail different processes and are affected by different factors.
-For instance, the coverage amount can be impacted by the newsworthiness of the paper, which however, might have limited effect on how journalists are engaging with the author once the paper is deemed worthy of coverage.
-It is therefore important to distinguish the two kinds of disparities and examine them separately.
-Here we investigate the latter mechanism---the rate at which scientists are mentioned by name in the media coverage of their research.
-Thus our study focuses on \textit{how} rather than \textit{whether} reporters chose to cover a scientific paper.
+Science media coverage can be separated into two stages: (i) the likelihood of coverage---whose paper gets reported and (ii) the \textit{quality of coverage}---i.e., given that a paper is reported, how is the depth of coverage?
+For example, high quality coverage may describe the sophistication of the research, eminence of the scholars, or credit them in quotes and name attributions.